ArcBlock/abtnode-docs/src/developer/blocklet-spec/index.md

-  "public_url": "public page url, should at least specify one", "admin_url": "administrator page url, default to empty", "config_url": "configuration page url, default to empty", "doc_url": "public document url, if not specified, will use registry detail page" }
+  "public_url": "public page url, should at least specify one", "admin_url": "administrator page url, default to empty", "config_url": "configuration page url, default to empty", "doc_url": "public document url, if not specified, will use store detail page" }
 ```